 It is so easy to get around Cologne when using its efficient public transport system.
-Cologne has a well-connected bus and tram network that visitors can hop on and off with grace and ease.
+Cologne has a well-connected train, bus and tram network that visitors can hop on and off with grace and ease.

 One of the things recommended by the tourism board to get when you visit is a Köln Card which can make your trip to Cologne more cost-effective and hassle-free.

 The card allows you to access to public transport for free in the city for 24 or 48 hours, depending on which card you purchase.
 You receive lower discounted prices at restaurants, museums, attractions and cafes, which is a nice bonus.

 Cologne Carnival is one of Europe’s most famous events.
 Are you looking for carnivals that are lesser-known?
 Read more about Nice Carnival, Venice’s rival and Trinidad’s Carnival that’s in a much warmer climate.